MicrosoftDocs/fabric-docs/docs/data-warehouse/security.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

+For information on [!INCLUDE [product-name](../includes/product-name.md)] security, see [Security in Microsoft Fabric](../security/security-overview.md).

 For information on connecting to the [!INCLUDE [fabric-se](includes/fabric-se.md)] and [!INCLUDE [fabric-dw](includes/fabric-dw.md)], see [Connectivity](connectivity.md).

 ## Workspace permissions

 Workspace permissions are best accomplished by membership in Azure role-based access control (RBAC) roles.
-For more information, see [Workspace roles](workspace-roles.md)
+For more information, see [Workspace roles](workspace-roles.md).

+Through the workspace, you can add members to, and remove them from, workspace roles.
+For a tutorial, see [Manage user access](manage-user-access.md).

 ## Object-level security in Synapse Data Warehouse